State Rep. Hughes Running for Lieutenant Governor in 2019

+"I believe that commonsense problem solving is what we need a lot more of, instead of spin and political posturing," Hughes told a few dozen people during a campaign kickoff at a Jackson hotel.

+"Mississippi problems are not miraculously cured and fixed by ignoring them....
+The first step in solving a problem is admitting there is one," he said.
+"And I'm tired of hearing career politicians in Mississippi claim that everything — everything — is great for jobs, economy, food on the table, college students not really leaving, roads and bridges are fine.
+They aren't."

-Hughes, 54, is the first candidate to announce for what will be an open seat next year.
+Hughes is the first candidate to announce for what will be an open seat.
 Republican Lt.
 Gov. Tate Reeves is limited to two terms and is preparing to run for governor.

 The lieutenant governor presides over the state Senate and has considerable influence over which bills become law.